Bg

 When a child sleeps in much later, they may end up skipping their next nap, which can then have a domino effect on their sleep schedule throughout the day.
 Note: If they're ill, then most rules go out the window — they need whatever rest they can get!

 We don’t need to be ultra rigid about nap times.
 Keep in mind, however, that younger babies typically nap better if you plan sleep according to their sleepy cues and awake windows, rather than a set time on the clock.
-For example, a 2 month old wake window is generally around 1.25 - 1.75 hours.
+For example, a is generally around 1.25 - 1.75 hours.
 Once a baby is down to two naps (usually by 8 - 9 months), they may be able to handle a “by the clock” nap schedule with set nap times if that suits your family.

 Aim to spread the naps out evenly throughout the day and limit each individual nap to two hours (unless your child is down to one nap a day, in which case target 2 - 3 hours of sleep).
 When we let a baby sleep for long periods during the day, this can lessen sleep for other naps or night sleep and create a cycle of overtiredness.